 2020/21

 Patterson was hotly pursued as a free agent in 2020 and signed with the New Zealand Breakers for the 2020/21 NBL season.
-Due to the COVID-19 pandemic, the 2020–21 season start date was delayed until January 2021.
-As a result of the pandemic, the Breakers were forced to commit to being based in Australia for the majority of the season.
-They hosted a number of games as the ‘home’ team in Tasmania and only returned to play their last seven games in New Zealand in late May.
+Due to the COVID-19 pandemic, the season start date was delayed until January 2021, and the Breakers were forced to commit to being based in Australia for the majority of the campaign.
+They hosted several games as the ‘home’ team in Tasmania and only returned to play their final seven games in New Zealand in late May.

-New Zealand also added Tai Webster, returning returned to the team after having left in 2013 to play college ball for Nebraska, and import Colton Iverson.
-The Breakers campaign suffered another blow when its leading scorer Corey Webster sliced a nerve in his hand while cutting an avocado with a knife in his kitchen and would miss the first month of the season.
+New Zealand also added Tai Webster, who returned to the club after leaving in 2013 to play college basketball for Nebraska, alongside import big man Colton Iverson.
+However, the Breakers’ campaign suffered another blow when leading scorer Corey Webster sliced a nerve in his hand while cutting an avocado in his kitchen, sidelining him for the first month of the season.

 As would be expected from a team playing their first 29 games on the road, wins were few and far between.
-After narrowly losing to Adelaide in overtime in their first game, they would win only one game (a six-point win over Cairns) in the first eight contests.
-Patterson struggled during this period, appearing out of prime playing condition and unable to overcome a injured knee suffered in a game against Illawarra (Feb 22, 2020).
-Patterson averaged 10.8 points, 3.6 rebounds, and 1.8 assists in six games—down from a career 18.7 points per game—and shot just 37 percent from the floor before being released.
-A week later he returned to Brisbane as a replacement for import guard Orlando Johnson.
+After narrowly losing to Adelaide in overtime in their season opener, they managed just one victory—a six-point win over Cairns—in their first eight contests.
+Patterson struggled during this period, appearing out of prime playing condition and unable to overcome a knee injury suffered in a game against Illawarra on February 22, 2021.
+Patterson averaged 10.8 points, 3.6 rebounds, and 1.8 assists in six games—well below his career average of 18.7 points per game—and shot just 37 percent from the floor before being released.
+A week later, he returned to Brisbane as a replacement for import guard Orlando Johnson.

 BRISBANE BULLETS